gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Azure IoT Central Connection Information

-For this lab, we are manually creating an Azure Sphere device in Azure IoT Central.
-In production environments, you would bulk import the devices into Azure IoT Central.
+For this lab, we are manually creating an Azure Sphere device in Azure IoT Central so we are able to get the Azure IoT Central Application URL.

 ### Step 1: Create an Azure Sphere Device